-In November, we announced changes to both the amount of storage that OneDrive users get for free and what is included with Office 365 Home, Personal, and University subscriptions.
+In November 2016, we announced changes to both the amount of storage that OneDrive users get for free and what is included with any Office 365 for home subscription such as Office 365 Home, Personal, and University subscriptions.
 These changes are starting to roll out and we want to make sure that you have all the information you need about what is changing and what you need to do.

-The storage limit for all free OneDrive accounts will become 5 GB.
-If you currently have a free account with a 15 GB storage limit, that limit will reduce to 5 GB.
-All new free accounts will have 5 GB storage.
-The 15 GB camera roll storage bonus will also be discontinued for free accounts.
+The storage limit for all free OneDrive accounts became 5 GB.
+If you had a free account with a 15 GB storage limit, that limit was reduced to 5 GB.
+All new free accounts now have 5 GB storage.
+The 15 GB camera roll storage bonus was also discontinued for free accounts.

-A new 50 GB plan has replaced our previous 100 GB and 200 GB paid plans.
+A 50 GB plan replaced our previous 100 GB and 200 GB paid plans.

-We’re also no longer planning to offer unlimited storage to Office 365 Home, Personal, or University subscribers.
-Starting now, those subscriptions will include 1 TB of OneDrive storage.
+We’re also no longer offering unlimited storage to any of the above Office 365 for home subscriptions.
+Those subscriptions now include 1 TB of OneDrive storage.

-Note: If you already have a paid subscription that does not have unlimited storage, these announced changes do not affect your base storage amount nor any storage bonuses you might have, as long as your subscription is active.
+Note: If you already had a paid subscription that didn't have unlimited storage, these changes didn't affect your base storage amount or any storage bonuses you had, as long as your subscription remained active.

 It was a difficult business decision that came with careful analysis and thought.
 However, these types of decisions are never easy.
-We overcommitted with our free storage limits and we want to focus on delivering high-value productivity and collaboration experiences that benefit the majority of our users.
-If we continued with the current offerings, we wouldn’t be able to sustain our growth and deliver the reliable service that you count on.
+We overcommitted with our free storage limits and we wanted to focus on delivering high-value productivity and collaboration experiences that benefit the majority of our users.
+If we continued with the previous offerings, we wouldn’t have been able to sustain our growth and deliver the reliable service that you count on.
 These changes were necessary to ensure that we can continue to offer a collaborative, connected, and intelligent service.

-How much can be stored with the new storage limits?
+How much can be stored with the current storage limits?

 OneDrive free with 5 GB: enough space for approximately 6,600 Office documents or 1,600 photos.*